VRSEN/agency-swarm/docs/index.md

 ### **AutoGen** vs Agency Swarm

-In AutoGen, the next speaker is determined with an extra call to the model that emulates "role play" between the agents. [[1]](https://microsoft.github.https://microsoft.github.io/autogen/blog/2023/12/29/AgentDescriptionsio/autogen/blog/2023/12/29/AgentDescriptions) Not only this is very inefficient, but it also makes the system less controllable and less customizable, because you cannot control which agent can communicate with which other agent.
-In Agency Swarm, on the other hand, the communication is handled through the special `SendMessage` tool. [[2]](https://github.com/VRSEN/agency-swarm/blob/81ff3ad5d854729bcfa755f19480d681efa8e72b/agency_swarm/agency/agency.py#L528) Your agents will determine who to communicate with based on their own descriptions.
-The caller agent will the receive the response as the function output, which makes it a lot more natural for your agents to understand the communication flow.
+In AutoGen, by default, the next speaker is determined with an extra call to the model that emulates "role play" between the agents. [[1]](https://microsoft.github.https://microsoft.github.io/autogen/blog/2023/12/29/AgentDescriptionsio/autogen/blog/2023/12/29/AgentDescriptions) Not only this is very inefficient, but it also makes the system less controllable and less customizable, because you cannot control which agent can communicate with which other agent.

+Recently, autogen has added support for [determining the next speaker based on certain hardcoded conditions](https://microsoft.github.io/autogen/docs/notebooks/agentchat_groupchat_customized/).
+While this does make your system more customizable, it completely undermines the main benefit of agentic systems - adaptability.
+In my opinion, **you should only determine the boundaries for your agents, not the conditions themselves, as you are unlikely to account for every single condition in the real world.** ([#113](https://github.com/VRSEN/agency-swarm/issues/113))

+In Agency Swarm, on the other hand, the communication is handled through the special `SendMessage` tool. [[2]](https://github.com/VRSEN/agency-swarm/blob/81ff3ad5d854729bcfa755f19480d681efa8e72b/agency_swarm/agency/agency.py#L528) Your agents will determine who to communicate with by themselves based on their own descriptions.
+All you have to do is set the boundaries for their communication inside the agency chart.

 ### **CrewAI** vs Agency Swarm